Jon Moxley: Final storylines and departure (2018–2019)

-After weeks of teasing a reunion, Ambrose reunited with Rollins and the recently returned Reigns on the March 4 episode of Raw, after they assisted Ambrose from an attack by Baron Corbin, Bobby Lashley, Drew McIntyre, and Elias the previous week, turning Ambrose face once again.
-At Fastlane on March 10, The Shield defeated the team of McIntyre, Lashley, and Corbin.
-In his final singles matches in WWE, Ambrose would lose to McIntyre several times on Raw.
-On the April 8 episode of Raw, Ambrose was scheduled to face Bobby Lashley in what was billed as Ambrose's last match on Raw.
-However, the match never took place as Lashley insulted Ambrose's wife, Renee Young, resulting in a brawl that ended with Ambrose being slammed through the announce table.
-After Raw went off the air, Ambrose joined Rollins and Reigns to address the fans, thank them for their support, and comment on his past accomplishments before celebrating with his Shield teammates.
-The following week on Raw, he made another appearance after the show went off the air.
-His final contractual match occurred at a special event called The Shield's Final Chapter on April 21, where he, Reigns, and Rollins defeated the team of Corbin, Lashley, and McIntyre.
-He revealed that he was paid only $500 for wrestling in the match which is the minimum WWE could pay him for the event.
-His contract expired on April 30.

 On Chris Jericho's Talk is Jericho podcast in May 2019, Good recounted his departure from WWE, though he began by saying he was grateful for his time there, and cited achieving success.
 He decided to leave WWE after Vince McMahon made him give a promo on Raw where his character would get inoculated from various diseases out of fear of catching a virus from the fans.
 Good felt after this segment that his character was irreparably damaged.
 He left WWE citing the cause as mental and emotional exhaustion after six years of explaining to McMahon how his ideas for Good's character were "stupid".
 Due to McMahon's control over WWE, Good had to follow McMahon's writing, which left him unhappy.
 Good came to dread promos, which were previously his favorite part of performing as a wrestler, to the point of feeling physically ill.
 His experience was corroborated by both Jericho and various anonymous WWE wrestlers and staff.